Roughly 10,000 a day through the end of the decade. The exit ramp is dated.

 If you were writing the onboarding guide for your replacement right now, what would the first three bullet points be?

-| Artifact | Schema fields | Where it goes | Who maintains it |
+| Artifact | Schema fields | Destination | Owner |

 |---|---|---|---|

-| Decision Record (ADR-style)[^6] | id, system, decision, context, alternatives-considered, consequences, date-approx, source-interview | ADR directory in repo / Confluence space / linked to system wiki | Current system owner; reviewed on major changes |
+| Decision Record (ADR-style)[6] | id, system, decision, context, alternatives-considered, consequences, date-approx, source-interview | ADR directory in repo, Confluence space, linked to the system wiki | Current system owner.
+Re-reviewed on every major change. |

-| Runbook Patch | system, runbook-id, step-number, gap-description, corrected-procedure, who-to-call, urgency | Appended to existing runbook or flagged in the runbook as a note | On-call rotation owner; validated on next incident |
+| Runbook Patch | system, runbook-id, step-number, gap-description, corrected-procedure, who-to-call, urgency | Appended to the existing runbook or flagged inline as a note | On-call rotation owner.
+Validated on the next incident. |

-| System Gotcha Entry | system, description, trigger-condition, failure-mode, mitigation, severity, source-interview | System-specific gotcha catalog; surfaced in IDE context and AI retrieval | System owner; reviewed quarterly or after any related incident |
+| System Gotcha Entry | system, description, trigger-condition, failure-mode, mitigation, severity, source-interview | System-specific gotcha catalog.
+Surfaced in IDE context and AI retrieval. | System owner.
+Reviewed quarterly or after any related incident. |

-| Org Knowledge Map Entry | knowledge-domain, person, depth (primary/secondary), last-verified, successor-candidates | Org knowledge map (internal; not public); used for SPOF re-audit | Engineering management; re-validated annually or on role change |
+| Org Knowledge Map Entry | knowledge-domain, person, depth (primary/secondary), last-verified, successor-candidates | Internal org knowledge map.
+Drives the next SPOF re-audit. | Engineering management.
+Re-validated annually or on role change. |

-| Decision History Entry | system, question, answer, rationale, source-interview, confidence (high/medium/low) | Decision history log; searchable by system and topic | Anyone who can verify or refute; confidence updated on verification |
+| Decision History Entry | system, question, answer, rationale, source-interview, confidence (high/medium/low) | Decision history log.
+Searchable by system and topic. | Anyone who can verify or refute.
+Confidence updates on verification. |

-Anti-Patterns That Waste the Interview
+Five Anti-Patterns That Burn the Hour

-The 'Tell Me Everything' Interview
+The "Tell Me Everything" Interview

 The Solo Note-Taker

-The Video Archive Without Transcript
+The Video Archive Without a Transcript

 LLM Extraction Without Human Verification